jdoit2670/sjb-eng/README.md

 ## Fundamental Principles

-The following are brief interpretations of the five fundamental principles that form the basis of the policies implemented by Samagi Jana Balawegaya:
+The following are brief interpretations of the five fundamental principles that form the basis of the policies implemented by Samagi Jana Balawegaya (SJB):

 ### Progressiveness
 Progressiveness requires an open mind to understand evolving global trends for the survival of a progressive society.
 State governance and party mechanisms should always allow for collective decision-making.
 Participation, intervention, dialogue, and collective decision-making processes must be established to maintain democratic governance.
 Efforts should be made to adapt to evolving trends while maintaining integrity.
 When implementing national policies, progressiveness should be enacted by recognizing innovative social and economic trends.